 While this concern may seem like a modern-day issue, history will beg to differ.
 We discuss the significant events that took place in the past to help us better understand why it is what is today.
 But delving into the earliest recordings of air pollution will bring us into a hazy past.
 So let’s start in the 19th century during the onset of the Industrial Revolution.

-During this time, it was Great Britain that experienced the most pollution in the world.
-This was due to its constant use and burning of sea coal, which they found in large outcroppings near the NE coasts.
-The country made a few strides, although ineffectual, in attempts to control the issue.
+During this time, Great Britain experienced the most pollution in the world.
+This was due to its constant use and burning of sea coal, which was found in large outcroppings near the NE coasts.
+The country made a few ineffectual strides in attempts to control the issue.

 1819 – Great Britain declared that furnaces and engines could reduce smoke and gases.